junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Placed on the Union Calendar, Calendar No. 401.
 - 2016-04-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-521.
 - 2016-04-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-521.
+- 2016-06-21 — Considered under suspension of the rules. (consideration: CR H3990-3991)
+- 2016-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4639.
+- 2016-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-21 — Mr. Blum moved to suspend the rules and pass the bill, as amended.
+- 2016-06-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3990-3991)
+- 2016-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3990-3991)